A Critical Look At Tokenwise Reward-Guided Text Generation: Pitfalls of RGTG and How to Fix Them

-Optimizing a reward model with full-sequence preference data yields specific values for $r(\rvy^{1:|\rvy|}|\rvx)$.
-Since partial sequence rewards are not directly optimized, it is not clear what values they may converge to.
-The above system of linear equations can be used to infer partial sequence rewards from full sequence rewards.
-However the system is underdetermined since there are more variables than equations: there is one equation for every combination of $\rvx$, $\rvy$, and $i$, while there is one variable per combination of $\rvx$, $\rvy$, and $i$ on the left-hand side of each equation and many more variables on the right-hand side.
-Hence partial sequence rewards can take arbitrary values and yet satisfy (\ref{eq:identity}). \end{proof}

 This leads to an unidentifiability problem---see \cref{fig:one} for an example.
-If we learn a reward model based on preferences over full sequences only as proposed by \citet{khanov2023alignment,deng2023reward}, then we may not obtain adequate rewards for partial sequences.
-As a concrete example, suppose \(r\) is a reward model such that (\cref{fig:one})
+If we learn a reward model based on preferences over full sequences only as proposed by \citet{khanov2023alignment} and \citet{deng2023reward}, then we may not obtain adequate rewards for partial sequences.
+As a concrete example, suppose that \(r\) is a reward model such that (\cref{fig:one})

-This reward model satisfies the identity in \eqref{eq:identity} and therefore could be the solution when minimizing the Bradley-Terry loss \eqref{eq:bradley-terry}.
-If we use this reward model to sample from the induced RLHF optimal policy in \eqref{eq:policy}, then the token level sampling distribution is the same as for the reference LLM \(\piref(y^{i} \mid \rvx, \rvy^{1:i-1})\) for all tokens except the last one.
-This is problematic since RLHF generally changes the token level distribution at each position, not just the last token.
-Hence the ARGS method \citep{khanov2023alignment} may utilize a reward model that does not score partial sequences properly, which in turn may negatively impact token-by-token generation.
+This reward model satisfies the identity in \eqref{eq:identity} and therefore, could be the solution when minimizing the BT loss \eqref{eq:bradley-terry}.
+If we use this reward model to sample from the induced RLHF optimal policy in \eqref{eq:policy}, then the token-level sampling distribution is the same as for the reference LLM \(\piref(y^{i} \mid \rvx, \rvy^{1:i-1})\) for all tokens except the last one.
+This is problematic since RLHF generally changes the token-level distribution at each position, not just the last token.
+Hence the ARGS method \citep{khanov2023alignment} may utilize a reward model that does not score partial sequences properly, and negatively impact token-by-token generation.

-To alleviate this issue, we propose to explicitly train the reward model with partial sequences---still using the Bradley-Terry model in contrast to \citet{deng2023reward}---as follows (\cref{fig:method}).
+To alleviate this issue, we propose to explicitly train the reward model with partial sequences---still using the BT model in contrast to \citet{deng2023reward}---as follows (\cref{fig:method}).
 We create a separate loss function for all prefix lengths $i$: